15 Customer Service Phrases to Avoid and Why

 Ensure your contact centre agents meet compliance guidelines

 In industries like healthcare and financial services, it’s imperative that your agents are following compliance guidelines on every single call.
-That means you have to analyze every call, not just a sample, to avoid costly fines and penalties.
+That means you have to analyse every call, not just a sample, to avoid costly fines and penalties.
 With Invoca, you can monitor all of your agent conversations for non-compliant language.
 Since conversation analytics are delivered directly after the call ends, you can also address compliance issues immediately instead of days or weeks later when the agent could have potentially handled hundreds of calls in a non-compliant manner.

 Additional Reading